KAkos1220/PhantomSwitch/README.md

 ## Versions
 The mod works from 1.21 to 1.21.4, and I have no plans to make it available for earlier versions.

-Fabric Loader 0.16.9 is required.
+Fabric Loader 0.16.9 or newer is required.

 This is a fairly new project so every download is appreciated!